Dominic Smith Preview, Player Props: Nationals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.5 K/9, the first-best in the league.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9, the first-best in MLB.

-- The Blue Jays' 3.74 team ERA ranks second across all league pitching staffs.
+- The Blue Jays have the second-ranked team ERA across all MLB pitching staffs (3.75).

-- Blue Jays pitchers combine to surrender 161 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- In his most recent outing on Thursday against the Baltimore Orioles, the righty went six innings, allowing five earned runs while surrendering nine hits.
+- His most recent appearance was on Friday against the Cleveland Guardians, when the right-hander went 5 2/3 innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.